codewithmd/Visual-Code-Setup/README.md

 ```
 ### Code Snippets

-Here I have add some code snippets to code faster in Javascript. if you are also working in Javascript then you may try this out.
+Here I have added some code snippets to code faster in Javascript. if you are also working in Javascript then you may try this out.
 It's like emmet for HTML/CSS.
-You just add some short-cut and when you type that short-cut and hit ` TAB ` Your custon code will show there.
-You can even customize..
+You just add some short-cut and when you type that short-cut and hit ` TAB ` Your custom code will show there.
+You can even customize.

-Yes there is a little learning curv that how to edit these stuffs just google ( ` How to customize code snippets in vs code ?` ) it you will find lots of tutorials online out there.
+Yes, there is a little learning curve that how to edit this stuffs just google ( ` How to customize code snippets in vs code ?` ) it you will find lots of tutorials online out there.

 ```
 {